-Mediating Conflicts with Property Management
+Conflicts with Property Management

+- Keep cats out of traps.
 Take proactive measures to keep cats safe by keeping them out of the traps until the issue is resolved.
-You can do this by keeping them well fed; this makes them less likely to be tempted by the bait.
-Learn how you can set up feeding stations in discrete areas.
+You can do this by keeping them well fed; this makes them less likely to be tempted by any bait in the traps.
+You may choose to set up discrete feeding stations.

+- Build community support for the cats.
 Since cats can’t speak for themselves, they need you to be their spokesperson.
-You can build support by going door-to-door in the neighborhoods around the property to find people who’ll advocate for the cats to stay.
-For example, if it’s an apartment complex, property management might respond best to its own tenants.
-Use our truth cards and brochures to educate anyone about TNR, and have them voice their support directly to property management.
-You can also find organizations in your area to support your efforts through Alley Cat Allies’ Feral Friends Network.
-Of course, even without any direct threats, it’s a good idea to be proactive and go door-to-door to educate others about community cats and TNR.
-Our materials can help!
+You can build support by going door-to-door in neighborhoods around the property to find people who will advocate for the cats to stay.
+For example, if it’s an apartment complex, property management will likely respond best to its own tenants.
+Be prepared to share educational materials, and explain what the conflict is.

 - Know your local laws.
 Hopefully you are already familiar with your local laws that affect cats, but if you aren’t, find out about them.
 If your community has cat-friendly laws, you can use them in your conversations with property management.
 If your community is not cat-friendly, you might consider getting in touch with an attorney for legal advice.

 - Be prepared to escalate.
 If your discussions are not going well, be prepared to launch a campaign to protect the cats.
 Our guide to Organizing Your Community for Strategic Change for Cats will help.
 Often times, letting property management know that you’re planning to escalate the issue by notifying the public and the media will help reach a compromise (most organizations don’t like bad press).